Protests Grow On 52nd Night As Portland Responds To Federal Officers

 By midnight, demonstrators had regrouped near the Justice Center and listened to speeches about racial justice.

-Some carried signs that read: "Black Live Matter."
+Some carried signs that read: "Black Lives Matter."
 Others chanted, "Out of your houses and into the streets."

 "Do not let our people get taken out here.
 This is dangerous.
 I don't know why they haven't come out yet," said demonstrator Teal Lindseth, referring to federal officers.
 "Normally they would have.
 And it's because there's a big a** group out here."